 On July 12, 2018, the Village of Mamaroneck Zoning Board of Appeals declared its intent to serve as Lead Agency for the Proposed Action.
-Having received no objection from any other Involved Agency, and at the Applicant's request, on June 6, 2018 the Zoning Board of Appeals adopted a Positive Declaration, thereby finding that the Proposed Action may have a significant adverse impact on the environment and requiring that a DEIS must be prepared.
+Having received no objection from any other Involved Agency, on June 6, 2019 the Zoning Board of Appeals adopted a Positive Declaration, thereby finding that the Proposed Action may have a significant adverse impact on the environment and requiring that a DEIS must be prepared.